3 Ways on How to Join Two Roofs Together

 1. Prepare the area by identifying where the two different-pitched roofs will meet.

 2. Measure the length of the joined area.
 Pick the section where two edges will cross.
-Add 12-inch to the length.
+Add 12 inches to the length.

-3. Prepare a flashing material in the width of approximately 12-inch.
+3. Prepare a flashing material with a width of approximately 12 inches.

 4. Put the flashing on the meeting point of both roofs.
 You must choose the higher one between the two instead of the lower one.

 6. Place the lumber on the pitch of each roof.
-You should see that the roof edge and lumber edge are aligned if it’s done properly.
+If done properly, you should see that the roof and lumber edges are aligned.
 Also, they must be placed under the flashing instead of above it.

 7. Stick the flashing to the roof so it will be secured perfectly.